Evesham: Demography

 At the 2001 UK census, Evesham had a total population of 22,304.
 For every 100 females, there were 96.7 males.
 The average household size was 2.3.
 Of those aged 16–74 in Evesham, 57.5% had no academic qualifications or one General Certificate of Secondary Education (GCSE), above the figures for all of the Wychavon district (44.2%) and England (45.5%).
 According to the census, 2.4% were unemployed and 9.4% were economically inactive.
 20.1% of the population were under the age of 16 and 7.7% were aged 75 and over; the mean age of the people of the civil parish was 38.2.
 69.9% of residents described their health as "good", similar to the average of 69.1% for the wider district.

 Economy

-Due to its exceptionally fertile soil, market gardening is carried out on a commercial scale in the surrounding area, known as the Vale of Evesham, which is known for its production of fruit and vegetables.
+Due to its exceptionally fertile soil, market gardening is carried out on a commercial scale in the surrounding area; the Vale of Evesham is known for its production of fruit and vegetables.
 A distinctive form of leasehold tenure, known as the Evesham Custom, still regulates market garden tenancies in the area.
-A decline in the second half of the 20th century resulted in the closing of Evesham's Smithfield Market while the Central Market stopped being used for produce auctions.
+A decline in the second half of the 20th century resulted in the closing of Evesham's Smithfield Market, while the Central Market stopped being used for produce auctions.